Information About Acupuncture

 What is Acupuncture?

+Acupuncture is the gentle insertion of very fine needles at specific points on the body.
+This process stimulates movement of energy within the body, allowing natural healing to take place.
 Acupuncture practitioners are trained to select these points, based on over 3,000 years of experience in China.

 Acupuncture helps to prevent illness by improving the overall functioning of the body's immune and organ systems.
 Acupuncture is helpful for:

 - Treating existing illnesses and injuries.

 - Preventing both recurrence of illnesses and new illness.

 - Improving overall health.